-The WHC is involved with several different publishing initiatives including academic journals, archives, and student research projects.
+The WHC is involved with several different publishing initiatives including academic journals, archives, student research projects, digital exhibits, and podcasts.

 The World-Historical Dataverse is the public archive of the CHIA project.
 Datasets available here were submitted by contributors, retrieved by CHIA staff, or created by linkage of existing datasets.
 They have been documented systematically according to the CHIA Level 1 standard of documentation.
 The datasets are curated and preserved permanently according to the practices of Harvard Dataverse.